insraq/insraq.github.com/_posts/2013-8-24-a glimpse-of-angularjs-scope via-real-life -example.md

 1. `$scope.showMenu` is set to `true`, Angular.js calls `$apply()` and enters `$digest` loop.
 2. `$evalAsync` queue is processed.
 Since this queue is empty in this case, nothing is done.
 3. `$watch` list is processed. `focusIf` is executed, pushing `element[0].focus()` to the `$evalAsync` queue, then `ngShow` is executed (again ,the order of watcher execution is not really guaranteed).
-4. The loop checks the exit condition:
-    1. Can watchers find any more changes?
-Nope
-    2. Is $evalAsync queue empty? **Nope**
+4. The loop checks the exit condition: 1) Can watchers find any more changes?
+Nope.
+2) Is $evalAsync queue empty? **Nope**
 5. `$evalAsync` queue is processed. `element[0].focus()` is executed in this iteration.
 6. `$watch` list is processed.
 There is no more watcher to process.
 7. Angular.js loop exits, browser renders the DOM.